Bob Rosenschein

 Robert Samuel ("Bob") Rosenschein (בּוֹבּ רוֹזֶנְשַׁיין) is an American-Israeli internet entrepreneur and longtime contributor to the Israeli startup ecosystem.

 He is known for helping Microsoft create Hebrew and Arabic Windows, and as the founder of Answers.com [NASDAQ:ANSW], which was bought by Summit Partners’ AFCV Holdings for $127 million.

-A tech founder who's repeatedly brought ideas to life, he has built and exited several ventures, including one of the earliest web-based answer engines.
-Rosenschein is currently the founder of Equator, a new tech startup which fosters respectful online discussion through short-form video.
+As a tech founder, he has built and exited several ventures, including one of the earliest web-based answer engines.

 Early life and education

 Rosenschein was born in Harrisburg, Pennsylvania to Jewish parents Martin Rosenschein and Yolanda Bleier, who had survived the Holocaust in Europe.
 He attended elementary school at Silver Academy and public Susquehanna Township High School, spending summers at Camp Ramah.

 He graduated with a BSc in Computer Science from the Massachusetts Institute of Technology in 1976.

 Career

 Early career

 In his early career, Rosenschein worked for Data General, American Management Systems, the World Bank Group, and Ashton-Tate.
 He moved to Israel in 1983, where he worked as a software consultant.